FAQ

 • Do I need a referral to receive therapy services?

-No, as we are a private pay practice (out-of-network), we do not require a doctor’s referral.
+No, as we are a private pay practice, we do not require a doctor’s referral.
 If you plan to submit your receipts to your insurance provider, please check with them as to whether they require a referral for reimbursement.

 • Do you offer in person or telehealth sessions?